 My favourite feature of the washing machine has to be the Mini Washer.
 As the name suggests, it’s a small washing machine that’s perfect for delicates or smaller loads.
 It has 6 wash programs — light soil, active wear, speed wash, rinse and spin, hand wash, and tub clean (helping to keep the washer in top condition).

-I use the wash drawer daily and love it for Patrick’s dirty clothes – anyone else with a toddler can relate to the 3 times a day outfit changes, I’m sure!
-It means I don’t have to soak his dirty clothes in the laundry tub until I have enough to do a small load.
-It’s also great for individual items I many need in a hurry (like a top for a last minute event), delicate items, or other smaller loads like tea towels or gym gear.
+I use the wash drawer daily and love it for Patrick’s dirty clothes.
+Anyone else with a toddler can relate to the 3 times a day outfit changes, I’m sure!
+I no longer have to soak his dirty clothes in the laundry tub until I have enough to do a small load.
+It’s also great for individual items I many need in a hurry.
+Like a top for a last minute event, delicate items, or other smaller loads like tea towels or gym gear.

 The other feature I love is the combo dryer.
 I’ve never owned a dryer and during winter in Canberra, my house usually resembles a laundromat with clothes hung up throughout all the living areas.